 For each SUPI in the area of interest, the following steps are performed.

-4. The LMF checks whether the SUPI provided user consent for data collection for a purpose with UDM using Nudm_SDM_Get including subscription data type set to "User consent" for this SUPI.
+4. The LMF checks the LCS privacy profile for the SUPI with UDM using Nudm_SDM_Get including subscription data type set to "LCS privacy" for this SUPI.

-5. The LMF subscribes to UDM to notifications of changes on subscription data type "User consent" for this SUPI using Nudm_SDM_Subscribe.
-If user consent is provided, then step 6 follows, otherwise no data is collected for this SUPI, i.e. Steps 6 to step 9 are not performed.
+5. The LMF subscribes to UDM to notifications of changes on subscription data type "LCS privacy”" for this SUPI using Nudm_SDM_Subscribe.
+If the LCS requests is allowed, then step 6 follows, otherwise no data is collected for this SUPI, i.e. Steps 6 to step 9 are not performed.

-Editor's note: Further details on user consent for data collection for a specific purpose, e.g. for model training and/or for performance monitoring for LMF-based AI/ML positioning will be aligned with SA WG3.

 6. The LMF requests input data for the UE from the NG-RAN.

 7. The LMF requests ground truth data from the UE.

-8. The LMF may determine that the UE is no longer in the area of interest, based on the AMF notification using Namf_EventExposure service, then the LMF performs step 10 and step 11, the LMF may unsubscribe to be notified on user consent updates if the UE is not in the area of interest any longer.
+8. The LMF may determine that the UE is no longer in the area of interest, based on the AMF notification using Namf_EventExposure service, then the LMF performs step 10 and step 11, the LMF may unsubscribe to be notified on LCS privacyupdates if the UE is not in the area of interest any longer.

-9. The UDM may notify the LMF on changes of user consent at any time after step 5 using Nudm_SDM_Notification including SUPI and Subscription data type set to "User consent".
-If user consent is no longer granted for a user for which data has been collected the LMF performs step 10 and step 11.
-The LMF may unsubscribe to be notified of user consent updates from UDM for each SUPI for which data consent has been revoked, using Nudm_SDM_Unsubscribe including SUPI and Subscription data type set to "User consent".
+9. The UDM may notify the LMF on changes of the LCS privacy profile at any time after step 5 using Nudm_SDM_Notification including SUPI and Subscription data type set to "LCS privacy".
+If the LCS request is is no longer granted for a user for which data has been collected the LMF performs step 10 and step 11.
+The LMF may unsubscribe to be notified of LCS privacy updates from UDM for each SUPI for which the LCS request has been revoked, using Nudm_SDM_Unsubscribe including SUPI and Subscription data type set to "LCS privacy".